wa1ker38552/wa1ker38552/README.md

 Hey there, I'm walker.
 I enjoy working on random websites and tinkering with scripts and automation.
 I am proficient in python and javascript, I also enjoy learning about design.

 I spend most of my time building random sites for fun and to gain experience.
 I'm currently learning to work with frontend frameworks like react as well as learning tailwind.
-If i'm not coding, i'm probably on tetris or monkeytype
+If i'm not coding, i'm probably on tetris or monkeytype.
+Most of my projects are open source besides the one that I made specifically for myself or I'm generating income from.

-**python - javascript- html - css (if it counts) - java - c - c++ - swift**
+**python, javascript, html, css, java, c, c++, swift**

 <!--
 <table>